-Natural Gas - A Wild and Volatile Ride
+Natural Gas - A Volatile Commodity

 Energy is perhaps the most important commodity sector.
 The path of energy prices has a far-reaching effect on individuals, businesses, nations as well as the state of the global economy.
 In 2015, the prices of energy commodities moved appreciably lower.
 The price of crude oil fell by over 30% and the price of natural gas in the United States moved over 19% on a year-on-year basis.
 At the end of 2015, the price action in the natural gas futures market became highly volatile.

 Natural gas is no stranger to periods of extreme volatility.
 In August 2012, the price was trading at around $3.13 per million British thermal units.
 By February 2014, some six months later, the price more than doubled to highs of $6.4930 as frigid weather depleted inventories of natural gas across the United States.